Shah dynasty: Constitutional monarchy (1990–2008)

 In 1990, under King Birendra, Nepal became a constitutional monarchy after a mass movement from people forced Birendra Shah to restore democracy.

 Massacre of the royal family

 On 1 June 2001, some members of the Shah dynasty were murdered in the royal palace.
-A High Commission report concluded that the royal family was slaughtered by Crown Prince Dipendra.
+A High Commission inquiry report concluded that the royal family was slaughtered by Crown Prince Dipendra.
 This remains controversial.
 Among the dead were the Crown Prince's father, King Birendra and his brother, Prince Nirajan.
 After the attack, Dipendra was in a coma and was declared king for a short time.
 He died a few days later.
 Gyanendra Bir Bikram Shah Dev, Dipendra's uncle, took the throne.
 In February 2005, he dismissed the parliament in order to govern in his own right.